pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods/markov-chain-monte-carlo/hamiltonian-monte-carlo-hmc.md

 - $p$, the target distribution, i.e. the posterior distribution
 - $m$, the momentum applied to the imaginary sampler point at position $\theta$

 **NOTE**: $\theta$ _denotes a specific parametrisation of the generalised model which we are trying to fit to the data.
-Hence, since models are usually parametrised by more than one specific parameter,_ $\theta$ _is usually a vector of specific parameters._ $\Theta$ _denotes the hypothesis space, i.e. the set of all possible parametrisations considered by us of the generalised model.
+Hence, since models are usually parameterised by more than one specific parameter,_ $\theta$ _is usually a vector of specific parameters._ $\Theta$ _denotes the hypothesis space, i.e. the set of all possible parametrisations considered by us of the generalised model.
 Hence, note that_ $\theta$ _represents a specific model, whereas_ $\Theta$ _represents the sample space of specific models, each being a specific parametrisation of the generalised model.
 Also note that if_ $\theta$ _is k-dimensional (i.e. has k elements, denoting k specific parameters), then_ $\Theta$ _is a k-dimensional sample space, and consequently, we are dealing with "positions" and "momentum" in a k-dimensional space._

 ---